A Robust Test of the Existence of Primordial Black Holes in Galactic Dark Matter Halos: Introduction

-Various aspects pertaining to the fate of a NS colliding with an asteroid/moon-mass PBH was studied in the past. \cite{2017PhRvL.119f1101F} studied the process from the point of view of the r-process nucleosynthesis; specifically, an imploding rotating NS would spin up and shed a part of its mass, estimated to be between 0.1 and 0.5 $M_\odot$. \cite{2013PhRvD..87l3524C} considered captures of PBHs by NSs in the globular cluster cores, \cite{2014JCAP...06..026P} studied energy exchange in the close encounters of PBHs with NS, with possibly detectable gravitational-wave (GW) emission, while \cite{2021PhRvD.104l3033K} revisited the \citetalias{2018ApJ...868...17A}'s idea that PBH-NS interaction may be connected with the fast radio burst emission.
+Various aspects pertaining to the fate of a NS colliding with an asteroid/moon-mass PBH was studied in the past. \cite{2017PhRvL.119f1101F} studied the process from the point of view of the r-process nucleosynthesis; specifically, an imploding rotating NS would spin up and shed a part of its mass, estimated to be between 0.1 and 0.5 $M_\odot$. \cite{2013PhRvD..87l3524C} considered captures of PBHs by NSs in the globular cluster cores. \cite{2014JCAP...06..026P} studied energy exchange in the close encounters of PBHs with NS, with possibly detectable gravitational-wave (GW) emission. \citet{2020PhRvD.102h3004G} studied in detail the process of PBH captures into NSs, providing a number of novel, potentially observable features in EM and GW domains, while \cite{2021PhRvD.104l3033K} revisited the \citetalias{2018ApJ...868...17A}'s idea that PBH-NS interaction may be connected with the fast radio burst emission.
 However, neither of these works put main focus on the fact that the very existence of LBHs would be an actual ''smoking gun'' evidence for the light PBHs, as the LBHs cannot be created in the standard stellar evolution.
-A~possibility of the LBH formation in the PBH collisions with low-metalicity stars was recently rediscovered by \cite{2022arXiv220513003O}.
-LBHs were also directly proposed in the context of recent observations, e.g., \cite{2021JCAP...10..019T} considered an alternative scenario for the GW170817 event \citep{PhysRevLett.119.161101}, in which one of the components was assumed to be a LBH; such alternative scenario is currently not ruled out by the state-of-art understanding of the multi-messenger physics of the merger (see, e.g., \citealt{PhysRevD.100.043011}).
+A~possibility of LBH formation in PBH collisions with low-metalicity stars was recently rediscovered by \cite{2022arXiv220513003O}.
+LBHs were also directly proposed in the context of recent observations, e.g., \cite{2021JCAP...10..019T} considered an alternative scenario for the GW170817 event \citep{PhysRevLett.119.161101}, in which one of the components was assumed to be a LBH; such alternative scenario is currently not ruled out by the state-of-art understanding of the multi-messenger physics of the merger (see e.g., \citealt{PhysRevD.100.043011}).

 Inspired by recent discoveries of low-mass compact objects in GWs (\citealt{2021arXiv211103606T}, lighter component of GW191219\_163120 with a mass of $1.17^{+0.07}_{-0.06}\ M_\odot$) and microlensing observations (\citealt{2022arXiv220113296S,2022arXiv220201903L}, lower limit on the mass of the OGLE-2011-BLG-0462 lens estimated to $1.6\ M_\odot$), in Section~\ref{sec:brief_summary} we recast a summary of the \citetalias{2018ApJ...868...17A} arguments, leading to the calculation of the number of the LBH events in Section~\ref{sec:new_results}, with a discussion of the potential for breakthrough discoveries by future GW and microlensing observations contained in Sections~\ref{sec:gw} and \ref{sec:ml}, respectively, and conclusions gathered in Section~\ref{sec:conclusions}.